-The proposal is located on land that is mapped as bush fire prone land.
-Subject to development consent a bush fire management plan will be prepared in consultation with the Rural Fire Service.
-This is discussed further in Section 5 of this SEE.
+The site is not mapped as bush fire prone land.
+Management of fire emergency situations is discussed in Section 5 of this SEE.

 Clause 6.1 Earthworks

 The proposal involves earthworks associated with extraction of gravel resources from part of the existing gravel pit and progressive rehabilitation of the balance of the historic pit.
 Soils and water quality impacts are addressed in Section 5 of this SEE.
 In general, no significant implications on environmental functions and processes, neighbouring uses, cultural or heritage items, drainage patterns, existing vegetation or other features of the surrounding land have been identified that can't be addressed through mitigating potential impacts.